florykhan/house-price-ml-v2/README.md

 Test R² score: …

-Do NOT put full tables — those belong in the report.
+Do NOT put full tables — those belong in the report. -> Ket takeaways (1-2 bullets)

 8. Link to full report